 Doctor Who is the world's longest-running science-fiction television programme, having originally aired on the BBC in the United Kingdom from 1963 to 1989, spawning a movie revival in 1996, and finally returning as a regular fixture to television in 2005.

-Television: This section covers the history of broadcast Doctor Who.
+The Historium: The heart of A Brief History Of Time (Travel), this section covers the history of broadcast Doctor Who.
 It is divided into Season pages and Story pages.

 This site could not exist were it not for the research work of fans like David J Howe, Mark Stammers, Stephen James Walker, Andrew Pixley, Marcus Hearn, and others.
 It is thanks to their tireless dedication to the factual side of Doctor Who that so much information is available about the programme.
 For far more information, please refer to the citations listed in the Sources section of each Story page.